-The Tables 8-14 below assesses the impact significance for each impact.
+The Tables 8 - 14 below assesses the impact significance for each impact.
 It was determined that the impacts upon aquatic biodiversity associated with the project are of Low significance, after mitigation.
-This assumes that the mitigations listed below are considered coupled to the fact that the overall layouts have avoid any of the High / No-Go areas, unless making use of areas with impacts such as existing farm roads which has taken place, however it is assumed that the final layout will orientate the hardstands, crane pads, blade laydowns and construction camps outside of any of the No-Go areas.
+This assumes that the mitigations listed below are considered coupled to the fact that the overall layouts have avoid any of the High / No-Go areas, unless making use of areas with impacts such as existing farm roads.
+However, it is assumed that the final layout will orientate the hardstands, crane pads, blade laydowns and construction camps outside of any of the No-Go areas.